donut-party/hooked/README.md

 hooked introduces an extensibility mechanism for optional side effects.
 It aids in creating libraries that encapsulate both a workflow, and side effects to perform at specified points in the workflow.
+The big goal is to make it possible to create an ecosystem of libraries and plugins for common tasks like user signup / auth.

 An example workflow is handling a user signup for a web app, where the core logic includes validating the signup and sending the appropriate response.
 This